 Test, test, and test again!
 You want your ads to be shown correctly.

-The “broke setup” is a good way to learn new things and test if header bidding is worth further investment.
+The “broke setup” is a good way to learn new things and test if the tech is worth further investment.

 Do You Need Header Bidding?

-Okay, now that you know about header bidding lore, price, and implementation, we can finally discuss whether you should use it or not.
+Okay, now that you know about the lore, price, and implementation, we can finally discuss whether you should implement it yourself, choose the providers, or simply ignore it.

 What Are the Benefits of Header Bidding?

-No matter the publishing vertical, the header bidding benefits will include:
+No matter the publishing vertical, the benefits will include:

 Stable revenue, better ad fill rates, improved user experience, maximized yield, and more user data – a wide range of demand sources gives publishers a loooot of small advantages.